Malawi May 22-26, 2023

 Drink.
 Tap water in major cities like Lilongwe, Blantyre, Zomba and Mzuzu is generally safe.
 Ask at the lodge/house you’re at.
 Some travellers with weaker stomachs may be advised to avoid this drinking water.
 Bottled water is plentiful in all the major shops.

 Soft drinks.
 A traditional local drink worth trying is maheu, a somewhat gritty and vaguely yogurty but refreshing beverage made from maize meal.
-Factory-produced maheu is sweet, comes in plastic bottles and is available in a variety of flavors including banana, chocolate and orange, while homemade versions are usually unflavored and less sweet.
+Factory-produced maheu is sweet, comes in plastic bottles and is available in a variety of flavours including banana, chocolate and orange, while homemade versions are usually unflavored and less sweet.

 Alcohol.
-The only beers you will generally find are brewed in Blantyre by Carlsberg, and it’s products are available in restaurants and stores throughout the country.
-A normal Carlsberg is known as a ‘green’, but also come as Special Brew, Stout, Classic, Elephant, Light or Kuche Kuche.
+The only beers you will generally find are brewed in Blantyre by Carlsberg, and its products are available in restaurants and stores throughout the country.
+A normal Carlsberg is known as a ‘green’, but also comes as Special Brew, Stout, Classic, Elephant, Light or Kuche Kuche.
 You can also buy imported drinks such as Heineken, Kronenbourg, Smirnoff Ice, Barcadi Breezer and some ciders in certain bars.
 Malawi also produces it’s own spirits – notably Malawi Vodka, Malawi Gin, Malawi Rum, Gold Label Brandy and the cane spirit Powers.
 Malawi Gin & Tonic is a very nice, popular expat drink in the country.

 STAY SAFE

-Malawi is not known as a particularly dangerous travel destination for western foreigners and expatriates.
+Malawi is not known as a particularly dangerous travel destination for Western foreigners and expatriates.
 Just beware of being overcharged and cheated.

 Muggings and robberies have occurred in the larger cities, most especially Lilongwe, as well as in some notorious places along the main tourist routes.
 It is advisable to avoid walking alone at night.
 If you go out for the evening, make sure you know how you’re going back home.
-Car-jackings happen occasionally so be sure to keep windows shut and doors locked during evening and night journeys (though night driving is not advised – most cars have broken headlights and Malawians tend to walk in the middle of the road at night) and exercise reasonable caution as in any foreign city or rural area.
+Car jackings happen occasionally so be sure to keep windows shut and doors locked during evening and night journeys (though night driving is not advised – most cars have broken headlights and Malawians tend to walk in the middle of the road at night) and exercise reasonable caution as in any foreign city or rural area.
 Roads are less safe because many drivers are unlicensed and inexperienced and many vehicles are not inspection-ready; there is also the factor of drunk driving, especially in the evenings so be on the side of caution.

 More recently there has been a lot of pickpockets operating in nightclubs and bars.
 Just exercise caution, don’t bring too much money and cameras etc. 10 beers is no more than MWK10000, so don’t bring hordes of cash with you.